Certificate of Added Qualification in Healthcare Improvement Program

 Eligibility

 Learners are selected and enrolled in the CAQHI Program through a formal application process.
-When applications are open, a Call for Applications is posted above, as well as announced by the College.
+When applications are open, an announcement is posted above, as well as by the College.
 If you would like to be notified directly via email, select the subscribe button on the I-QIPS Home Page to receive I-QIPS news and announcements.

-The three components of the certificate program must be completed in the order listed.
-Accepted applicants will be enrollment in both required courses, with enrollment in Course 2 contingent upon the successful completion of Course 1, and with each course fulfilled according to its stated requirements.
+Accepted applicants will be enrollment in both required courses, with enrollment in Course 2 contingent upon the successful completion of Course 1; each course must be fulfilled according to its stated requirements.
+All three components of the certificate program must be completed through the I-QIPS and in the order listed; alternate or external courses are not permitted.

 To progress through the program, participants must successfully complete Course 1: QI Jump Start (intermediate level), as a prerequisite for subsequent enrollment in Course 2: Leading Healthcare Improvement (advanced level).
-Likewise, the Capstone Project should not be submitted until after the conclusion of Course 2.
+Further, the Capstone Project should be completed by the conclusion of Course 2, with its final submission due by June 30 via a designated submission form online.

 The CAQHI Program is open to the following applicants: